Cabin – React & Redux Example App – Stream

 - We then instantiate and follow these feeds:

 - Lastly, we build our activity object and add the activity to our Stream feed

 Enriching Our Data

 Next up is the “enrichment” step of this tutorial.
 Stream allows you to store as much data in an activity as you’d like – think of this as metadata.
-However, in many cases it’s best to store a reference.
-For example, a user profile can change over time, but you wouldn’t want to have to update every activity associated with that user profile.
+However, in many cases, it’s best to store a reference.
+For example, a user profile can change over time, but you wouldn’t want to update every activity associated with that user profile.
 For example, the enrichment step would translate this reference:

 Into this enriched object:

-Enrichment is extremely important, as this is when we parse activity data for consumption by the client.
+Enrichment is significant, as this is when we parse activity data for consumption by the client.
 It can become a bit unwieldy if you’re not careful.
 Given this, we decided to abstract the code into a small library that can be found here.
 Take a look at this enrichment code: